choudharyvikash20/temp/README.md

    * CNN.ipynb
    * model

-   All the plots (PCA and T-SNE and present in the notebook of every subtasks )
+   All the plots (PCA and T-SNE) and present in the notebook of every subtasks.
 ```
 This task is also submited on G-drive https://drive.google.com/drive/folders/1SKoeN7PLtiFRbVTRUNdGbKEtpcsIjX_-?usp=sharing so large size models is submit of G-drive